durrantlab/pcaviz/README.md

    `python PCAViz.py --top_file examples/1J8K_example.psf --coor_file examples/1J8K_example.dcd`

 2. PDB files can also contain multiple frames.
-In this case, the same file serves as the topology and trajectory file.
+In this case, the same file serves as the topology and trajectory file. <br>
    `python PCAViz.py --top_file examples/1J8K_example.pdb --coor_file examples/1J8K_example.pdb`

 3. By default, PCAViz includes only the backbone atoms in the output.
 These atoms should be enough for cartoon-style visualization.
 But you can select your own atoms to include in the output.
-See https://goo.gl/kVeQuN to learn how to construct an atom-selection string.
+See https://goo.gl/kVeQuN to learn how to construct an atom-selection string. <br>
    `python PCAViz.py --top_file examples/1J8K_example.pdb --coor_file examples/1J8K_example.pdb --selection "name *"`

 4. Striding the trajectory frames can reduce file sizes.
 PCAViz will interpolate between the remaining frames to fill in the frames that are missing.
-Here we keep only every other frame:
+Here we keep only every other frame: <br>
    `python PCAViz.py --top_file examples/1J8K_example.pdb --coor_file examples/1J8K_example.pdb --stride 2`

 5. PCAViz allows users to control the compression settings.
 Two settings are available.
 First, the user can specify how much of the cumulative variance